6. Estimating Epidemic models from observations#

 Lets study the four lines inside our function SSE in depth.

-and the second value in params is assigned to the variableb1
+paramsis assigned to the variableb0and the second value in params is assigned to the variableb1.

 Lets plot the expected value that is “optimal”.